Helping You To Live Life!

 Sleeping

-Mattress and pillows quality is also a important point.
+Mattress and pillow quality is an important point.

-For example, if you are sleeping on your side, a medium firm mattress will be the best because your shoulder and your hip will go down, and it will allow your spine to stay straight.
+For example, if you are sleeping on your side, a medium-firm mattress will be the best because your shoulder and hip will go down, allowing you to stay straight.

 Carrying